 Learn to meditate

 Our lives demand a lot from us.
 Sometimes we become overwhelmed and feel insufficient, so we put in more effort and start straining and striving to achieve all the tasks that are lined up before us.
 This great effort, can, paradoxically, take us further away from the calm state in which we are more easily able to evaluate which actions to take and how to perform them.
 The solution is to live in a state of effortless mindfulness, which allows us to see the world with presence and an open heart.
 Meditation is a great way to prime our minds to enter this state.
 After all, what could be further from rushing than sitting still?

 There will always be days when get caught up in something and end up rushing to be somewhere on time.
 The real issue is if we live in a state of perpetual rush, unable to shake the feeling that there aren’t enough hours in the day.
 The quality of our behaviour and the quality of our mental state are intrinsically linked, so when we focus on one task at a time, move mindfully from place to place, and put down our devices, our minds will respond with increased peacefulness and clarity.
 Additionally, if we address the rushing mind directly through the practice of meditation, our behaviours will become calmer and less rushed in return.
 As a result of these practices, we can move through the world with openhearted awareness, and leave rushing to the rivers and streams.

-Our 10 Minutes 10 Days – Meditation Challenge program is an accessible way to incorporate intentional mindfulness into the day – which in turn may lead to effortless mindfulness, which creates a sense of peace.
+Our 20 Mindful Minutes meditation course is an accessible way to incorporate intentional mindfulness into the day – which in turn may lead to effortless mindfulness, which creates a sense of peace.